jdh2021/tradeout/README.md

 ## Usage

 ### Registering

 1. To register as a new user, click `Register` and enter an email, legal name, and password.

 ### Logging In

 1. To log in, enter the email and password associated with the account and click `Log In`.

 ### Creating a Contract

 1. To create a contract, click `New Contract` from the Dashboard.
 Select `Buyer` or `Seller` and click `Next`.
 2. Within Create New Contract, enter the required informaton in the fields marked with a `*` and any other relevant information.
 Click `Choose File` to optionally upload an image of the item being purchased or sold.
 Type the signature in the signature field.
 Click `Review Contract` to proceed.
 3. Review the contract details.
 Make any changes by clicking `Edit Contract Details` or proceed by clicking `Recipient Contact Information`.
 4. Within Send To Recipient, enter the email address of the other party in the contract.
 Click `Generate Contract Token` to generate a unique key that the recipient will receive to be able to securely view the contract.
 5. Click `Create Contract and Send to Recipient` to send an email to the recipient letting them know a contract is pending.

+### Receiving a Contract

+1. Click the link in the email sent from TradeOut to be taken to Recipient View.
+Recipient View shows the status of the contract.
+If pending, review the contract details and click `Accept` or `Decline`.
+(Note: Clicking `Decline` does not require a user account.)
+2. Clicking `Accept` requires user registration.
+Once registered, the contract appears in the Dashboard.

+### Accepting or Declining a Contract

+1. Clicking a contract card from the Dashboard shows its details.
+If a contract is pending and awaiting an action, a signature field and buttons will appear at the bottom of Contract Details.
+2. To accept the terms of the contract, type the signature in the signature field and click `Sign and Finalize Contract`.
+3. To decline a contract, click `Decline`.

 ## Deployment